 For those who have rental apartments or commercial buildings, not only can they avoid capital gain tax, but they can avoid depreciation recapture tax as well.
 For those people with farms or vacation homes, life-income arrangements such as CRTs or Gift Annuities can be equally rewarding.

-Call the College and a representative will be happy to discuss a gift of real estate with you.
+Call the University and a representative will be happy to discuss a gift of real estate with you.

-NOTE: The College does not participate in startup life insurance programs, in any form, where the goal is to have donors make donations with the expectation that the College will use those proceeds to pay insurance premiums.
+NOTE: The University does not participate in startup life insurance programs, in any form, where the goal is to have donors make donations with the expectation that the University will use those proceeds to pay insurance premiums.

 Recently Congress changed the rules on retirement plans.
 Today, the payout